Angels: Moon and Sun

 Erik’s lips lifted into a slight grin before glancing back at Hekate, “I take it you’re the reason she’s awake?”

 “Put an alarm clock by her head,” she said triumphantly.

 Erik chuckled.
 “Nice.
 Glad it worked.
 What are you guys doing for the rest of the day?”

 Marcia began this long story that was a mixture of shopping and homework.
 Hekate lost interest quickly and looked for the aura again.
 It hovered over the sidewalk as if it were trapped in place.
 From where she could see, it led around to the back of the coffee shop.
 Her curiosity was beginning to itch at her when she noticed Marcia’s hand waving in her face.

 Erik let out a nervous laugh, “You kind of zoned out for a minute.
 You okay?”

 Hekate’s lips formed a hard line, she intended to look like a reassuring grin.
 It wasn’t working, “I’m fine.
 I’ll be right back.
 I have to go to the bathroom.”

-As Hekate began to walk away, she heard Erik as if I had eaten anything to make her sick.
+As Hekate walked away, she heard Erik as if I had eaten anything to make her sick.
 Ignoring his question, she made her way inside, only to leave again from the side door.
 She was hoping no one would notice.